-What is an emergency appeal?
+What is an expedited appeal?

-An emergency appeal is when the health plan must decide quickly based on the condition of your health and taking the time for a standard appeal could put your life or health at risk.
+An expedited appeal is when Texas Children's Health Plan has to make a decision quickly based on the condition of your health and taking the time for a standard appeal could put your life or health at risk.

-What happens if the health plan denies the request for an emergency appeal?
-How long does an emergency appeal take?
+What happens if the health plan denies the request for an expedited appeal?
+How long does an expedited appeal take?

-Requests for emergency appeals can be oral or written.
-When we get your request for an emergency appeal, we will decide if your appeal requires a fast review.
+Requests for expedited appeals can be oral or written.
+When we get your request for an expedited appeal, we will decide if your appeal requires a fast review.
 If we decide that your appeal does not need a fast review, we will let you know by phone or mail within 2 calendar days.
 Your appeal will then be a regular appeal.
-That means we will finish reviewing it in 30 days (about 4 and a half weeks).
-If we decide that your appeal does need an expedited review, a decision will be made within 72 hours (about 3 days) after receipt of the request.
+That means we will finish reviewing it in 30 days.
+If we decide that your appeal does need an expedited review, a decision will be made within 72 hours after receipt of the request.

 If you are currently hospitalized or experiencing a medical or dental emergency, a decision will be made within one business day after receipt of the request.
-You or your representative can ask for an extension of 14 days (about 2 weeks).
+You or your representative can ask for an extension of 14 days.
 Texas Children's Health Plan can also ask for an extension if we need to get additional information.
 An extension is not applicable to cases of an ongoing emergency or denials of continued hospitalization.
 We will call you promptly with the decision.
 We will also send you a letter within 2 business days of the decision.

-How do I ask for an emergency appeal?
+How do I ask for an expedited appeal?